quasiyoke/RandTalkBot/README.rst

 .. image:: https://travis-ci.org/quasiyoke/RandTalkBot.svg?branch=dev
     :target: https://travis-ci.org/quasiyoke/RandTalkBot

-Bot matching you with a random person on Telegram.
-Chat with anonymous strangers speaking on your language `here <https://telegram.me/RandTalkBot>`_.
-Rand Talk was written on Python 3.5 and `telepot <https://github.com/nickoala/telepot>`_.
+Telegram bot matching you with a random person of desired sex speaking on your language(s).
+Chat with anonymous strangers `here <https://telegram.me/RandTalkBot>`_.
+Rand Talk was written on Python 3.5 and `telepot <https://github.com/nickoala/telepot>`_ and uses MySQL to store users' preferences.
+Rand Talk's interface was translated on several languages.
+You're able to send any messages except replies and forwarded messages.
+Rand Talk rewards you with bonuses for people you invite using your individual link.
+To get this link, use @RandTalkBot as inline bot.
+The bot collects stats regularly.
+Rand Talk rewards you with more bonuses for the people of rare sex.

 Deployment
 ----------